 EN / TH

-Thai AirAsia established a Sustainability Working Group comprising key heads of departments to ensure lines of accountability in attaining our sustainability objectives and targets.
+Thai AirAsia established a Sustainability Working Group comprising Heads of departments to ensure lines of accountability in attaining our sustainability objectives and targets.
 A key duty of the committee is environmental management through the suppression of pollution and carbon emissions generated by our operation.
 The Principle of Sustainability serves as the basis for the committee.

 Key Performance